Alejandro Eder

 Álvaro Alejandro Eder Garcés (born 1 December 1975) is a Colombian politician and specialist in international security policies.
 He was elected Mayor of Cali in October 2023 and assumed office on 1 January 2024.
 From 2010 to 2014 he served as Senior Presidential Advisor for Reintegration.

 He is part of the fifth generation of the Eder family in Colombia as a descendant of James Martin Eder as well as Henry James Eder, a former Mayor of Cali.

 In the 2023 mayoral election, his candidacy was backed by the Conservador, Cambio Radical, Colombia Justa Libres, Nuevo Liberalismo and Colombia Renaciente parties.
 Many Dignidad y Compromiso voters and Centro Democrático leaders also supported him.
 He is a strong critic of President Gustavo Petro.
+In 2024 he appointed activist Johana Caicedo Sinisterra as Secretary of Peace.

+Biography

+Early Years and Family

+He was born on 1 December 1975 in the city of Washington D. C. (United States), and is the son of Henry Eder, who was mayor of Cali for the period 1986-1988, and the grandson of Harold Eder, founder of Ingenios Manuelita S.A. and the first kidnap victim of the FARC-EP in 1965, who died when his captors deprived him of medical attention.
+The M-19 attempted to kidnap his mother and later kidnapped an aunt.

+He completed his secondary education at the Colegio Bolívar in Cali.
+He studied Philosophy and International Relations at Hamilton College, and specialised in the Politics of International Security and Conflict Resolution, obtaining a Master's degree in International Relations from Columbia University.